Study in the UK, for the experience of a lifetime

 The Erasmus Form should be completed by the student and supported with the following documents:

-2. One completed academic reference.
+2. One completed academic reference – Must be any IUMW lecturer

 4. Copy of financial evidence

-5. Certified* copy of their passport
+5. Certified* copy of passport (front page only)

-What is the grading requirements for IELTS?
+What are the grading requirements for IELTS?

 Who will pick us up from Heathrow Airport?